Intybyte/LavaFurnace/README.md

 Each lava furnace has 2 stats:

-- Capacity (default 100 cB) = each cB cooks 1 item and a lava bucket restores 100cB
+- Capacity (default 100 cB) = each cB cooks 1 item and a lava bucket restores 100cB, upgradable without a limit
 - Speed = you can upgrade the furnace's speed up to x10

 This is my first plugin, I will make it fully configurable when needed or when I have time.